Codecademy/docs/content/kotlin/concepts/comments/comments.md

   - 'paths/computer-science'
 ---

 **Comments** are pieces of text within a Kotlin program that are ignored by the compiler.
 They can be text, symbols, or valid code meant to provide additional information to aid in understanding the program.
-Comments are good for a variety of reasons like explaining a code block or indicating some hints, etc.
+Comments are good for a variety of reasons like explaining a code block or indicating some hints.

 ## Single-line Comments